benj-o/ColorPicker/README.md

 ## Setup

 Add this repository as a Swift Package Dependency to your project.
 You find the option in Xcode unter "File > Swift Packages > Add Package Dependency...".
-Paste the HTTPS reference to this repo and you're done!
+Paste the HTTPS reference to this repo, select **branch** (not 'version', this is very important!!) and you're done!

 <aside class="notice">
     <b>YOU MUST</b> add an `.environmentObject(_:)` modifier to your top level View, do this in AppDelegate.swift or SceneDelegate.swift, depending on whichever platform(s) you are building your app for.